solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 The PostgreSQL superuser attribute is assigned to the azure_superuser, which belongs to the managed service.
 You do not have access to this role.

-An Azure Database for PostgreSQL server has default databases:
+An Azure Database for PostgreSQL Flexible Server has default databases:

 - postgres - A default database you can connect to once your server is created.
 - azure_maintenance - This database is used to separate the processes that provide the managed service from user actions.
 You do not have access to this database.